fastai/course-v3/docs/vectordash_tutorial.md

 ## Pricing
-The current cheapest Vectordash instance comes along with an Nvidia 1060 6GB GPU and costs $0.25 per hour.For faster and more efficient training times, you can try the more powerful GPU instances for a few more cents per hour.
+The current cheapest Vectordash instance comes along with an Nvidia 1060 6GB GPU and costs $0.25 per hour.
+You can try the more powerful GPU instances for a few more cents per hour.

 ## Step 1: Creating your account